edu008/SDA2/README.md

 #### 6. Start the Gateway Service

 The gateway acts as the API entry point for your microservices.
-It typically routes requests to the appropriate microservice.
+It typically routes requests to the appropriate microservice. befor doing it dont forget the venv

 1. Open a new terminal.
 2. Navigate to the `gateway` folder: